petry078/spellblog/docs/index.md

 ### Terminal commands
 *26 Jul 2022*

 Remember!
-Those are not speels, yet...
+Those are not spells, yet...

 <a href="https://petry078.github.io/spellblog/posts/terminal-commands.html"><b>Read more!</b></a>